Fuling, Chongqing: Culture

 The White Crane Ridge (Baiheliang), a rock outcrop on the Yangtze River, has been used as a hydrological station recording water levels since the Tang Dynasty.
 It includes many rock carvings.
 With the flooding of the Yangtze as part of the Three Gorges Dam project, the White Crane Ridge Underwater Museum was opened in 2009 to protect the carvings and allow viewing by visitors under the new water level of the river.

 Cuisine

-Fuling is well known for its Wu River brand zha cai pickled mustard tuber.
+The Wu River brand zha cai pickled mustard tuber is produced in Fuling.
 The Fuling Zhacai company is listed on the Shenzhen Stock Exchange, and in 2021 celebrated selling 15 billion packets.

-According to Peter Hessler, as of 1998, most residents of Fuling are genetically incapable of being alcoholics.
-When imbibing large amounts of alcohol many people became so sick and they could not drink heavily all the time.
-Therefore, according to Hessler, consumption of alcohol was not habitual but instead was a ritual, and therefore drinking patterns were "abusive with light consequences."
+In 1998, Peter Hessler wrote that most residents of Fuling were genetically incapable of being alcoholics.
+When imbibing large amounts of alcohol many people became very sick and they could not drink heavily all the time.
+Therefore, according to Hessler, consumption of alcohol was not habitual but rather a ritual, and drinking patterns were "abusive with light consequences."